 Fast, Free Auto Insurance Quotes

 If you guessed that UBI has only grown more popular over the years, you’re correct.
-The technology for tracking driver behavior is only improving (for better or worse, depending on your perception of privacy) and insurers and consumers alike have responded to the possibility of more personally priced premiums.
+The technology for tracking driver behavior is only improving and insurers and consumers alike have responded well to more personalized premiums.
 If UBI isn’t an acronym you’re familiar with, familiarizing yourself with this form of insurance could result in more affordable auto insurance.

 What Is Usage-Based Auto Insurance?

 Car insurance companies that support UBI use telematics to discern individual driving behavior.
 Telematics is the combination of GPS and communication technology that allows information about a vehicle (and therefore its driver) to be transmitted to the insurer.
-Typically, this is achieved by placing tracking devices in a vehicle.
+Typically, this is achieved by placing tracking devices in a vehicle or using a provider's mobile app.

 Vehicle telematics have improved greatly over the last several years, enabling auto insurers to more closely track specific driving behaviors that are indicative of how much risk each individual poses to insure.
 Some of the behaviors that commonly tracked for UBI purposes include: